NabajeetBarman/LCEVC-LiveGaming/README.md

 ## Acknowledgement

 The authors would like to thank the team at V-Nova, especially Guendalina Cobianchi, Florian Maurer, Lorenzo Ciccarelli, Harry Morgan, Lorenzo Cassina and Simone Ferrara for providing us with the LCEVC SDK releases and help with setting up of the LCEVC encoding commands.
+Authors would also like to thank Vittorio Baroncini from VABTECH Ltd, Italy for conducting the subjective studies.